MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ![](https://cdn.sparkfun.com/assets/6/f/b/c/7/511568b6ce395f1b40000000.jpg)

 With a pull-up resistor, the input pin will read a high state when the button is not pressed.
 In other words, a small amount of current is flowing between VCC and the input pin (not to ground), thus the input pin reads close to VCC.
 When the button is pressed, it connects the input pin directly to ground.
 The current flows through the resistor to ground, thus the input pin reads a low state.
-Keep in mind, if the resistor wasn't there, your button would connect VCC to ground, which is very bad and is also known as a short.
+Keep in mind, if the resistor was not there, your button would connect VCC to ground (causing a short circuit and damaging your Arduino.

 ### Setup for the Exercise

 ![](https://github.com/MinutesToMidnight/Introduction-to-Embedded-Systems/blob/master/Speaker-and-Button.png?raw=true)

 Debouncing is not really needed when the triggered event duration is much longer than the switch settling time.
-For instance we beep for 5 seconds in this project, which is much longer than the switch will be bouncing.
+For instance, we beep for 5 seconds in this project, which is much longer than the switch will be bouncing.
 If this were not the case, however, we would run the risk of triggering multiple executions of an event for a single button press.

 ### Code: